konne88/MyInventory/README.txt

 This application is intended to keep track of an inventory.
 You can add products you own, virtually arrange them in your house, Tag them and print labels for them.
+To see some screenshots visit the project's wiki on github.

 Installation
 ============